-If you’ve ever felt intimidated by candy making, give this English toffee recipe a try.
-Our recipe will help you get it right the first time with step by step instructions, photographs and videos.
+If you've ever felt intimidated by candy making, give this English toffee recipe a try.
+My recipe will help you get it right the first time with step-by-step instructions, photographs, and video.
+It's a family recipe that has been a holiday staple for over 35 years.

-If you’ve tried making toffee and had the questions: “Why is my toffee soft?” or “Why won’t my toffee turn brown?” you’ve come to the right place!
-I’ll answer those questions and show you how to turn your next batch around in the right direction.
-You might also like our Churro toffee recipe.
+If you've tried making toffee and had the questions: "Why is my toffee soft?" or "Why won't my toffee turn brown?" you've come to the right place!
+I'll answer those questions and show you how to turn your next batch around in the right direction.
+You might also like our Churro toffee recipe or Take 5 toffee recipe.

-I made my first batch of English toffee 15 years ago, and it was…gritty.
+My first batch was...gritty.
 Eww.
 And soft.
 I was SO bummed!
-When toffee is undercooked it’s not only soft and gritty, but it tastes bad, too.
-I wasn’t going to give up.
-Making it is so much cheaper than buying it so I kept trying and the second batch turned out great!
+When toffee is undercooked, it's not only soft and gritty, but it tastes bad, too.
+I wasn't going to give up.
+Making it is so much cheaper than buying it, so I tried again, and the second batch turned out great!
+I realized that I hadn't cooked it long enough.
+It's been smooth sailing ever since.
+I've made dozens and dozens of batches of toffee using this method, and it turns out perfect every time.

 - Vanilla